Hi, I'm Amy Goldmacher. I'm an anthropologist & user experience research professional.

 In-depth questioning and careful observation reveal how and why people engage with the world in ways that are meaningful to them.
 Rigorous analysis provides insights and directional recommendations for product, service and experience design which are more likely to resonate with people – your users, customers and consumers.

-With over 15 years of applied experience, I have provided qualitative research for product, service, and experience design across industries, including academia, automotive, consumer products, digital places and websites, healthcare, industrial products, and apps.
+With almost 20 years of applied experience, I have provided qualitative research for product, service, and experience design across industries, including academia, automotive, consumer products, digital places and websites, healthcare, industrial products, and apps.

 I'm based in the Detroit Metro Area, and I'm available for local, national or international projects.